ferrucc-io/ferruccio/content/posts/music.md

 I found that every time I meet someone in person that codes professionally the discussion at a certain point moves to “What do you listen when you code?”, “What is your favourite genre/artist?”.

-I also found that developers in my age group 20-30 from big cities tend to listen to my same music.
+Here's what developers from big cities in the 20-30 age group tend to listen.

 {{< youtube BjhMp-FlBEk >}}